jecombe/NFTGuessr/README.md

 ### 9.3 stakeNFT

-Stakes one or more NFTs with taxes.
+Stakes one or more NFTs

 ```solidity
 function stakeNFT(uint256[] calldata nftIndices) external {